Bergen is an international city with a small-town atmosphere.

 Bergen is surrounded by seven mountains, and one of the most popular attractions of the world: the fjords.
-The city offers the ideal combination of nature, culture, history and exhilarating city life.
-What has made Bergen famous is its unique charm, which is something you have to experience for yourself.
+The city offers the ideal combination of nature, culture, history, and exhilarating city life.
+What's made Bergen famous is its unique charm, which is something you have to experience for yourself.
 Enjoy strolling around the old streets and alleyways where people have lived for centuries.

 Walking through UNESCO-listed Bryggen’s narrow alleyways, made even darker and more mysterious by overhanging balconies, feels like stepping back in time.
 Bryggen is not a museum but part of the cultural heritage that is still in use - a living historical area of the city.
-The Fløibanen Funicular is a very popular attraction, running from the city centre to the top of Mount Fløyen in about 7 minutes.
-From the viewing platform you can admire spectacular views of the city, mountains and fjords.
+The Fløibanen Funicular is a very popular attraction that runs from the city center to the top of Mount Fløyen in about 7 minutes.
+From the viewing platform you can admire spectacular views of the city, mountains, and fjords.
 In addition to the wide range of hikes, you'll find a restaurant, café, souvenir shop and playground.

-The picturesque and lively Fish Market is one of Norway's most visited outdoor markets.
-Mingle with the crowds, enjoy some seafood or just experience the atmosphere.
-Visit the Aquarium to see fish, penguins, sea lions and seals, as well as crocodiles, snakes and spiders.
-Take a stroll to the old fortress at Bergenhus, or visit one of Bergen’s many museums and galleries.
+The picturesque and lively Fish Market is one of Norway's most visited outdoors markets.
+Mingle with the crowds, enjoy some seafood, or just experience the atmosphere.
+Visit the Aquarium to see fish, penguins, sea lions and seals in their natural element, as well as crocodiles, snakes and spiders.
+Take stroll to the old fortress at Bergenhus, or visit one of Bergen’s many museums and galleries.

 There are plenty of tempting shopping opportunities, from small and specialized shops to large department stores.
 Bergen also has a varied year-round entertainment scene that ranges from world-class musical and theatrical performances to exciting football matches.
 Enjoy a good meal and get a taste of the city’s nightlife before departure.
-You'll find just about everything - from coffee shops, fish restaurants and delicious international cuisine, to small arty cafés, discothèques, bars and nightclubs.
-Choose according to your taste, appetite, mood and budget.
+You'll find just about everything - from coffee bars, fish restaurants, and delicious international cuisine, to small arty cafés, discothèques, bars, and nightclubs.
+Choose according to your taste, appetite, mood, and wallet.